v-cakoll/docs.pl-pl/docs/visual-basic/reference/command-line-compiler/subsystemversion.md

 ---
+title: -subsystemversion
-title: -subsystemversion — (Visual Basic) ms.date: 03/13/2018
+ms.date: 03/13/2018
 helpviewer_keywords:
 - /subsystemversion compiler option [Visual Basic]
 - -subsystemversion compiler option [Visual Basic]
 - subsystemversion compiler option [Visual Basic] ms.assetid: 08be22b2-f447-4cd3-8203-120b1b920b54
-ms.openlocfilehash: e42501a002d808f31dc3d599dc030e96c573a22f
+ms.openlocfilehash: a977bc4cff822de551bf82d0f31707e9b2b6ea41
-ms.sourcegitcommit: 4735bb7741555bcb870d7b42964d3774f4897a6e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 05/30/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "66380321"
+ms.locfileid: "74348534"
 ---
-# <a name="-subsystemversion-visual-basic"></a>-subsystemversion — (Visual Basic)
+# <a name="-subsystemversion-visual-basic"></a>-subsystemversion (Visual Basic)

-Określa minimalną wersję podsystemu, na którym można uruchomić wygenerowany plik wykonywalny, określając w ten sposób wersje systemu Windows, na którym można uruchomić pliku wykonywalnego.
-Najczęściej ta opcja zapewnia, że plik wykonywalny mogą korzystać z funkcji zabezpieczeń, które nie są dostępne ze starszymi wersjami systemu Windows.
+Specifies the minimum version of the subsystem on which the generated executable file can run, thereby determining the versions of Windows on which the executable file can run.
+Most commonly, this option ensures that the executable file can leverage particular security features that aren’t available with older versions of Windows.

 > [!NOTE]
-> Aby określić samego podsystemu, użyj [-target](../../../csharp/language-reference/compiler-options/target-compiler-option.md) — opcja kompilatora.
+> To specify the subsystem itself, use the [-target](../../../csharp/language-reference/compiler-options/target-compiler-option.md) compiler option.

 ## <a name="syntax"></a>Składnia